-The Town of Mahone Bay partnered with the Mahone Bay Museum to create and display the following signs regarding our local history in various locations around Mahone Bay with the following text or download the pdfs of the signs.
+The Town of Mahone Bay partnered with the Mahone Bay Museum to create and display the following signs regarding our local history in various locations around Mahone Bay with the following text.

 German translations are available to download here.
 Deutsche Übersetzungen finden Sie hier.

 CLICK HERE to download the Town of Mahone Bay’s General History Panel including the history of the 1754 settlement and the 3 churches – this sign is located at the Visitor Information Centre or read the text from the sign below.

 French translations of our Town’s history: Cliquez ici pour voir une traduction française de l'histoire de Mahone Bay